 An anonymous, heterogeneous, and geographically distributed environment for commercial transactions requires an efficient mechanism for building trust between participants.
-Reputation systems [12] provide users with the means to develop long-term business relationships and receive financial benefit (in more bids and higher prices) for their past honest behavior.
-Most auction sites use the reputation system developed by eBay, where credibility is expressed as the number of positive feedbacks minus the number of negative feedbacks received by the user [6, 11].
-This simple mechanism suffers from several deficiencies, as pointed out in [7].
-Feedbacks issued by users are subjective, lack transactional and social context, contain highly asymmetric information (neutral feedbacks are very rare, the spectrum for positive feedbacks is very broad, and negative feedbacks occur only when the quality of service becomes unacceptable, otherwise users refrain from posting a negative feedback in the fear of retaliation).
+Reputation systems [11] allow users to develop long-term business relationships and receive financial benefit for their past honest behavior.
+Most auction sites use the reputation system developed by eBay, where credibility is expressed as the number of positive feedbacks minus the number of negative feedbacks received by a user [5, 10].
+This simple mechanism suffers from several deficiencies, as pointed out in [6].
+Feedbacks issued by users are subjective, lack transactional and social context, and contain highly asymmetric information.
+Neutral feedbacks are very rare, the spectrum for positive feedbacks is very broad, and negative feedbacks occur only when the quality of service becomes unacceptable, otherwise users refrain from posting a negative feedback in the fear of retaliation.

 In recent years several new solutions have been proposed that aim at overcoming at least some of the deficiencies of feedback-based models.
 An interesting proposal was formulated in [1] where the authors develop a complaint-only trust model.
 Although originally developed for peer-to-peer environment, this highly decentralized model can be successfully used in online auctions.
-Another model originating from peer-to-peer environment is PeerTrust [15].
+Another model originating from peer-to-peer environment is PeerTrust [14].
 PeerTrust is a complex model consisting of many parameters, such as feedback in terms of satisfaction, number of transactions, credibility of feedback, transaction context, and community context.
-Method presented in [10] and further investigated in [9] does not use feedbacks to compute the reputation of participants.
+Method presented in [9] and further investigated in [8] does not use feedbacks to compute the reputation of participants.
 Instead, it uses a recursive definition of credibility and performs data mining to discover credibility estimation for each participant.
-A solution presented in [4] tries to prune false feedbacks and accepts only feedbacks that are consistent with the majority of feedbacks received by a given user.
+A solution presented in [3] tries to prune false feedbacks and accepts only feedbacks that are consistent with the majority of feedbacks received by a given user.
 The need for a trusted third party is advocated in [2].
 The authors propose to introduce a trusted judge that could authorize, identify, and manage the reputation of auction participants.
-An efficient method for assessing the level of trust between any two individuals based on a small amount of explicit trust/distrust statements per individual is presented in [5].
-An interesting comparison of typical fraudulent behavior in online auctions with the abuse of customers by pay-per-call industry in the 1990s is presented in [14].
+An efficient method for assessing the level of trust between any two individuals based on a small amount of explicit trust/distrust statements per individual is presented in [4].
+An interesting comparison of typical fraudulent behavior in online auctions with the abuse of customers by pay-per-call industry in the 1990s is presented in [13].
 In the opinion of the author, the ability of online auction business to self-regulate is limited and not adequate to solve the problem, so legislation must be introduced to guarantee sufficient customer protection.